dark-teal-coder/dark-teal-coder/note-how-to-clone-a-laptop-from-a-pre-configured--image.md

-# How to clone a new laptop from a seed or pre-configured image on an external hard drive
+# How to Clone a New Laptop from a Seed or Pre-Configured Image on an External Hard Drive

 1. Plug the external hard drive with the seed into the new laptop.
 2. When turning on the laptop, press [F12] to enter "Boot Menu".